QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/asymmetric/index.md

 <details class="details-n">
 <summary>Super-increasing knapsack problem</summary>

 An easy knapsack problem is the **super-increasing knapsack problem**, in which every next entry of the bag is greater than the sum of the previous terms.
-It make it easy to decipher the message without the key, as if the cipher is greater or equals than the current greatest value of the knapsack, then it is inside the knapsack of the message.
+It makes it easy to decipher the message without the key, as if the cipher is greater than or equal to the current greatest value of the knapsack, then it is inside the knapsack of the message.

 * **Knapsack**: $2, 5, 11, 23, 55$
 * **Cipher**: 62